How do I become a Healthytarian?

 Is the Healthytarian lifestyle the perfect way to eat and live?

-No. The whole premise of choosing to follow a healthytarian lifestyle is knowing that we are constantly evolving beings, and everyone is at their own stage of personal and spiritual evolution.
-There is no one lifestyle, or one diet that is the “right” choice, or fit for each person’s needs.
+There is no such thing as perfect; this is a variable term that greatly depends on context and each person’s personal definition.
+The whole premise of choosing to follow a healthytarian lifestyle is knowing that we are constantly evolving beings, and everyone is at their own stage of personal and spiritual evolution.
+There is no one lifestyle that is going to be the perfect fit for each person’s needs.
 We need to be mindful of our personal needs throughout our life as we continue to evolve, and respect the choices of others on each of their personal journeys.
-To label something as perfect, is to limit its infinite potential and continued evolution.
+To label something as perfect is to limit its infinite potential and continued evolution.

 Does a Healthytarian lifestyle include living by strict rules and regulations?

-No. Anyone who feels that the healthytarian lifestyle represents their way of life is responsible for themselves in terms of how they choose to exercise their free will at any given time with respect to the choices they make.
+No. A healthytarian chooses to eat and live as they do, they are not forced by anyone or anything.
+If a person feels that the healthytarian lifestyle represents their way of life, they choose to express and experience it based on their free will at any given time with respect to the choices they make.
 Although there are guidelines provided for what a healthytarian lifestyle encompasses, it is up to each individual in terms of how they will best put those guidelines to use, to benefit the health of their mind, body and spirit.

 I see the terms “spirit” and “spiritual” mentioned in reference to the Healthytarian lifestyle.
 Does it have any religious basis?